Natasha Bedingfield: 2009–2011: Strip Me and Strip Me Away

 In 2010, Bedingfield joined forces with Avon as a celebrity judge for Avon Voices, Avon's first-ever global, online singing talent search for women and songwriting competition for men and women.
-On 6 April 2011, Bedingfield visited Radio Hamburg and confirmed that the song "Pocketful of Sunshine" (originally the second single from her US album "Pocketful of Sunshine") would be the first European single from the forthcoming European release of Strip Me.
-The European version of Strip Me will be called Strip Me Away.
-The lead single "Pocketful of Sunshine" was released on 13 May in Germany.
-The album "Strip Me Away" will be released in June.
+On 6 April 2011, Bedingfield visited Radio Hamburg and confirmed that the song "Pocketful of Sunshine" (originally the second single from her US album Pocketful of Sunshine) would be the first European single from the forthcoming European release of Strip Me, titled Strip Me Away.
+The lead single "Pocketful of Sunshine" was released on 15 April in Germany.
+Strip Me Away was released on 13 May.
 Bedingfield was featured on Simple Plan's new single from their new album Get Your Heart On!, released on 21 June 2011.
 The song, "Jet Lag" was released on 26 April 2011 as the band's first single from their fourth album.
 On 5 July, Bedingfield performed her song "Weightless" from her "Strip Me" album on The Tonight Show with Jay Leno.
-Filipino singer Jake Zyrus confirmed that Bedingfield had written a song for her called "Lighthouse", which is included on her second studio album Infinity.
+Filipino singer Jake Zyrus confirmed that Bedingfield had written a song for him called "Lighthouse", which is included on his second studio album Infinity.
 On 9 November 2011, Bedingfield wowed American audiences when she joined Rascal Flatts to perform "Easy," on the Country Music Awards show on ABC.
 Bedingfield has released a Christmas song 'Shake Up Christmas', which has been confirmed to be on the 2011 Coca-Cola Christmas television advertisements.